RudiHansen/CCComputer/README.md

     Think I need a dat file for all locations
     And later I need to be able to have multiple fuel and drop off locations, and only send nearest to turtle.
     Also need to send block_data to turtles in some way.

+# Tasks Done
+## Notifications
+I would like the computer to send me a notification on my phone, when ewer the Turtle is stuck, or done working.
+So I need the computer to save a file when there is a notification, and then use powerShell to send a notification.
+Look at the C:\Spil\SendNotificationIFTTTT.ps1 example.
+I am having some problems with the Phone notifications, so perhaps I should make a program for the computer instead that notifies me, like the TestDisplay program I already made.
+Did this, but one thing is missing, a notification when a turtle is done with work.
+I have some notifications now in monitor.writeTurtleDataOnLine, but Idle does not work there, and perhaps all notifications should be moved to modem.receiveMessages